51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-request-engine.md

 This means that conflicts can occur when there are Evidence values for the same key with different prefixes.
-Where there are conflicts, the precedence order defined in [Evidence](../features/evidence.md) MUST be used to determine which value to use.
+Where there are conflicts, the precedence order defined in [Evidence](../features/evidence.md) MUST be used to determine which value to send to the remote server.

-See [HTTP requests](#http-requests) for details on general HTTP request handling.
+See [HTTP requests](#http-requests) for general details on HTTP request handling.

 ## HTTP requests

-When making requests to the cloud service during start-up or processing, some common steps MUST be followed.
+When making requests to the remote server during start-up or processing, some common steps MUST be followed.

 Firstly, the `Origin` HTTP Header MUST be set using the configured [CloudRequestOrigin](#configuration-options).

-Second, there are several scenarios that will cause an error to be thrown:
+Second, there are several scenarios that SHOULD cause an error to be thrown:

-- The response will be a JSON object.
-If the top-level `errors` Property contains an entry then it will need to be parsed and the text used as the message for the thrown error.
+- If the top-level `errors` Property in the JSON response contains an entry, then it will need to be parsed and the text used as the message for the thrown error.
 (If there are multiple entries then a language-appropriate structure, such as the C# AggregateException SHOULD be used)
-- If the response is empty then the message will be `No data in response from cloud service at '[url]'`
+- If the HTTP response body is empty then the message will be `No data in response from cloud service at '[url]'`
-- If the HTTP status code indicates failure (i.e. not 200) and there are no error messages for the reasons mentioned above, the message will be `Cloud service at '[url]' returned status code '[code]' with content [raw response]`
+- If neither of the above scenarios apply but the HTTP status code indicates
+- failure (i.e. not 200), the message will be
+  `Cloud service at '[url]' returned status code '[code]' with content [raw response]` (truncate raw response as needed)

-Similarly to the `errors` array, any entries in the `warnings` array in the response SHOULD be logged as warnings.
+Similarly to the `errors` array, any entries in the `warnings` array in the response MUST be logged as warnings.

 ## Configuration options